ClementNdome/agri_insight/README.md

 - Leaflet.js and mapping library contributors.
 - PostgreSQL and PostGIS developers for robust spatial support.

 Thank you for using AgriInsight!
-For monetization inquiries or custom integrations, contact [support@agriinsight.com](mailto:info@spationex.com).
+For collaborations, monetization inquiries, or custom integrations, contact [clementndome20@gmail.com](mailto:clementndome20@gmail.com).